video-db/videodb-python/README.md

 video.play()
 ```

-### ⛓️ Stream Sections of videos
+### ⛓️ Stream Specific Sections of Videos

 You can easily clip specific sections of a video by passing a timeline of the start and end timestamps (in seconds) as a parameter.
-For example, this will generate and play a compilation of the fist `10 seconds` and the clip between the `120th` and the `140th` second.
+For example, this will generate and play a compilation of the first `10 seconds` and the clip between the `120th` and the `140th` second.

 ```python
 stream_link = video.generate_stream(timeline=[[0,10], [120,140]])
 play_stream(stream_link)
 ```

-### 🔍 Searching inside a video
+### 🔍 Search Inside a Video

 To search bits inside a video, you have to `index` the video first.
 This can be done by a simple command.
 _P.S.
 Indexing may take some time for longer videos._